gradle/gradle-enterprise-build-validation-scripts/README.md

 Once the build has finished successfully, you can find two .zip files in the build/distributions folder: one .zip file containing the build validation scripts for Gradle and one .zip file containing the build validation scripts for Maven.

-If the build fails with _You need the 'autom4te' utility_, then you will need to install 'autoconf' before you can build the project.
+If the build fails with _You need the 'autom4te' utility_, then you will need to install 'autoconf' before you can run the build successfully.
 For example, on macOS with Homebrew, you can install autoconf with `brew install autoconf`.

 ## License